bradvatne/reaviz/docs/charts/bar-chart.md

 ### Multi Series

-The multi series area chart will render multiple groupings of bars.
+The multi series bar chart will render multiple groupings of bars.
 The options are similar to the single series except for the data object is slightly different.